 Every kid knows the fire safety rule “Stop, Drop and Roll”!
 Why is that?
 Well, thanks to the efforts of Firefighters and Fire Safety Educators everywhere preschool kids have been taught some fire safety basics!
+What about water safety basics?

 Go ahead and ask!